vidit19sharma/Neogentic-Agents/README.md

 An AI Agent takes this one step further.
 An agent can think, take actions, and observe the results of those actions to give you a better answer.

     Prompt -> Agent -> Thought -> Action -> Observation -> Final Answer

+### Creating Agent
+Run the adk create command to start a new agent project.

+    adk create my_agent
+or

+    adk create sample-agent --model gemini-2.5-flash-lite --api_key $GOOGLE_API_KEY

+    #### Agent created

+The created agent project has the following structure, with the agent.py file containing the main control code for the agent.

+    my_agent/

+        agent.py      # main agent code
+        .env          # API keys or project IDs __init__.py

 ### Configure

 We'll configure an Agent by setting its key properties, which tell it what to do and how to operate.